**The Lynch Grant is awarded every other year. It will be offered in 2018-19**

 Projects may take the form of workshops, conferences, oral history compilations, art exhibits, video presentations, performances, academic articles, popular pamphlets and zines, or books.
 Alternative formats are encouraged and welcomed.

-Projects must contribute to an understanding of the histories of lesbian, gay, bisexual, trans, two-spirited, and queer sexualities, identities, politics, practices, and communities in Canada.
+Projects must contribute to an understanding of the histories of lesbian, gay, bisexual, trans, two-spirit, and queer sexualities, identities, politics, practices, and communities in Canada.
 Priority will be given to projects that reflect the various intersections (along the lines of gender, race, culture, class, diaspora, indigeneity, and disability) that characterize queer historical experience.

 Grants are not awarded retroactively to work already completed.
 More information and application instructions available here.